zsSWJTU/UTCMapper/README.md

 # UTCMapper for 0.3 m urban tree canopy mapping: a case study in Shanghai
-(The produced map link: https://zenodo.org/records/19445966)

 ## 1️⃣ Data Preparation